• StarPure Endotoxin-Free Plasmid Miniprep Kit (Membrane Column Method)

 1. Take 1-5 mL of bacterial culture medium and place it in a centrifuge tube.
 Centrifuge it at 12000 rpm for 2 min or 4000 rpm for 10 min, and discard the supernatant completely.

-2. Remove the centrifuge tube from the centrifuge, add 250 μL Resuspension Buffer P1 (please check whether RNase A has been added first), and vortex to mix until the precipitate is completely suspended and the solution is white and turbid.
+2. Remove the centrifuge tube from the centrifuge, add 250 μL of Resuspension Buffer P1 (please check whether RNase A has been added first), and vortex to mix until the precipitate is completely suspended and the solution becomes white and turbid.

-Note: If the bacterial mass is not thoroughly mixed, it will affect the lysis effect, resulting in low extraction volume and purity.
+Note: If the bacterial clumps are not thoroughly mixed, the lysis effect will be affected, resulting in lower extraction volume and purity.

 1. Add 250 μL Lysis Buffer P2 and invert 8-10 times.
-Do not vortex to mix , and leave it for 3-5 minutes.
-At this time, the solution should become clear and viscous.
-(The fragmentation state can be observed.
-If the bacterial solution concentration is too high, the lysis time can be extended to a maximum of 10 minutes).
+Do not vortex to mix , and let it sit for 3-5 minutes.
+The solution should then become clear and viscous.
+(Observe the fragmentation process.
+If the bacterial concentration is too high, extend the lysis time to a maximum of 10 minutes.)

-2. Add 250 μL Express Buffer P3 and invert the tube 8-10 times until a white flocculent precipitate appears.
-Place the tube at room temperature for 5 min.
+2. Add 250 μL of Explosion Buffer P3 and invert the tube 8-10 times until a white flocculent precipitate appears.
+Incubate at room temperature for 5 minutes.

-3. Centrifuge at 4℃ 12000 rpm for 5-10 min or 4000 rpm for 20 min, aspirate the supernatant, and add the supernatant (about 550 μL) to the endotoxin filter column (the filter column is placed in the collection tube), taking care to avoid the small amount of foam that may remain in the supernatant.
+3. Centrifuge at 12000 rpm for 5-10 min or 4000 rpm for 20 min at 4°C. Aspirate the supernatant and add the supernatant (about 550 μL) to the endotoxin filter column (the filter column is placed in the collection tube).
+Be careful to avoid any remaining foam in the supernatant.

 (Excessive foam can be removed by centrifugation again), centrifuge at 12000 rpm for 1 min, and collect the filtrate in a centrifuge tube (self-prepared).

-4. Add 3 times the volume of supernatant to the isopropanol and mix by inverting.
+4. Add 3 times the volume of isopropanol and mix thoroughly by inverting.

-5. Column equilibration: Add 200 μL Buffer PS to the DNA adsorption column in the collection tube, centrifuge at 12,000 rpm for 1 min, discard the waste liquid in the collection tube, and put the adsorption column back into the collection tube.
+5. Column equilibration: Add 200 μL of Buffer PS to the DNA adsorption column in the collection tube.
+Centrifuge at 12,000 rpm for 1 min.
+Discard the waste liquid in the collection tube and place the adsorption column back into the collection tube.

-6. Transfer the mixed solution of filtrate and isopropanol in step 6 to the equilibrated adsorption column (loaded into the collection tube).
+6. Transfer the mixed solution of the filtrate and isopropanol from step 6 to the equilibrated adsorption column (which has been loaded into the collection tube).

-7. Centrifuge at 12,000 rpm for 1 min, discard the waste liquid in the collection tube, and put the adsorption column back into the collection tube.
+7. Centrifuge at 12,000 rpm for 1 minute, discard the waste liquid in the collection tube, and replace the adsorption column into the collection tube.

 Note: The maximum volume of the adsorption column is 750 μL.
 If the sample volume is larger than 750 μL, it can be added in batches.

-8. Add 750 μL Buffer PW to the adsorption column (please check whether anhydrous ethanol has been added first), centrifuge at 12,000 rpm for 1 min, and discard the waste liquid in the collection tube.
+8. Add 750 μL of Buffer PW to the adsorption column (please check whether anhydrous ethanol has been added first).
+Centrifuge at 12,000 rpm for 1 min.
+Discard the waste liquid in the collection tube.

 9. Place the adsorption column back into the collection tube and centrifuge at 12,000 rpm for 1 minute.
-Note: The purpose of this step is to remove the residual ethanol in the adsorption column.
-The residual ethanol will affect the subsequent enzymatic reactions (enzyme digestion, PCR, etc.).
+Note: This step is to remove any residual ethanol in the adsorption column, as residual ethanol may affect subsequent enzymatic reactions (enzyme digestion, PCR, etc.).

-10. Place the adsorption column in a new collection tube, add 50-100 μL Endo-Free Buffer EB to the middle of the adsorption membrane, place at room temperature for 2-5 minutes, centrifuge at 12,000 rpm for 2 min, and collect the plasmid solution into a centrifuge tube.
-Store the plasmid at -20℃.
+10. Place the adsorption column in a new collection tube.
+Add 50-100 μL of Endo-Free Buffer EB to the center of the adsorption membrane.
+Incubate at room temperature for 2-5 minutes.
+Centrifuge at 12,000 rpm for 2 minutes to collect the plasmid solution in a centrifuge tube.
+Store the plasmid at -20°C.

 Notice:

 1) In order to increase the recovery efficiency of the plasmid, the obtained solution can be added back into the adsorption column and placed at room temperature for 2-5 minutes.
-2 ,000 rpm centrifugation 2 min , collect the plasmid solution into a centrifuge tube .
+2 Centrifuge at 2,000 rpm min , collect the plasmid solution into a centrifuge tube .

-2) For the local copy plasmid or Plasmid size >10 kb, Can Preheating Endo-Free Buffer EB in a 65-70℃ water bath can increase the extraction efficiency. .
+2) For the local copy plasmid or Plasmid size >10 kb, You can Preheating Endo-Free Buffer EB in a 65-70°C water bath can increase extraction efficiency. .

 Download